Philo-theMoonLover/EvaluateComplexityBackground/README.md

 evaluate_complexity_.py

-+ This code will compute 'mse' and 'entropy' of image, the results save to file 'MSE_ENTROPY.csv'
++ This code will compute 'mse' and 'entropy' of image, the results will be saved to file 'MSE_ENTROPY.csv'

 Statistic.py

-+ This code will show you the statistic of above result.
++ This code will show you the statistic of above results.